gigaj0ule/system42/README.md

 inside.
 You will find a few files:

 - sketch.ino, which contains your "main" function
-- crash_handlers.cpp, which contain fault handlers
+- sketch.hpp, which is your project header file

 All of the other libraries are shared between all projects.
 Unless a library is absolutely shared between every project, please, keep it out of _shared_libs!